 “LaKendra invested in me, offering counsel and guidance based on her experiences.
 She led with trust that allowed her to be transparent.
 Her insights were critical to me as a young professional looking to establish a professional network and personal brand.
 Through LaKendra, Danielle was introduced to Pamela Osborne who became a close mentor and advocate for Barnett.
 “I was humbled that they took the time to learn more about me and provide guidance and support based on their experience.”

 Through Davis and Osborne, Danielle became involved with Employee Groups like oxyGEN, AT&T Women of Business and The NETwork – our African American Employee Group and the oldest in the company.
 In 2019, while attending The NETwork 50th Anniversary Conference in Washington D.C., Danielle networked with senior leaders.

 Moving forward in a technical career

 “Having those face-to-face conversations opened a lot more doors for me.
 The people are the whole reason I came back to AT&T. You need intention, of course.
 Networking without intention might come off as self-serving.
 It’s all about how you do it: What is your work ethic like?
 Your exposure?
 It all goes back to performance and how you invest in your career.
-Travel to conferences – for career growth or meeting others – champion your mentors, and actually invest, and you’ll be surprised on the return.”View openings for Technical Sales Careers
+Travel to conferences – for career growth or meeting others – champion your mentors, and actually invest, and you’ll be surprised on the return.”View Careers